Leadership Transitions FAQs

 Senior Pastors: They offered their resignations to the Church Council in March 2025.
 In their own words, they took “ultimate responsibility” and “offered to submit [their] resignations to the [Church Council].”
 They admittedly did not engage deeply enough in detailed operational expenditures or day-to-day financial oversight, did not develop sufficient understanding of complex financial systems and cash flow, and did not enforce strong accountability systems.
 They have described these as gaps in their leadership and recognize they should have sought counsel sooner to evaluate budgets and plans.

-Council recommended that the more appropriate response was for Eric and Julia to remain, owning leadership responsibility, and lead the church through the necessary reforms and painful corrective actions.
+Council recommended that the more appropriate response was for Eric and Julia to remain in their roles, take responsibility and accountability for leadership decisions they made that contributed to the financial crisis, and lead the church through necessary reforms and painful corrective actions.

-Those continued conversations about disagreements with process and leadership created strain and inconsistencies in communication in various areas of the church.
-Over time and with multiple unsuccessful attempts to reconcile, it became clear to Eric and Julia that the relational and structural challenges created by these events made continued leadership untenable for them as Senior Pastors.
+Over time and with multiple unsuccessful attempts to reconcile, Eric and Julia began to feel that the relational and structural challenges created by these events made continued leadership untenable for them as Senior Pastors.

 On January 11, 2026, Eric and Julia communicated to the church their decision to step down from their roles and end their employment with the church to make room for the healing, repair and leadership needed to carry this church into its future.